andrelouw/shawty/Documentation/ArtistFeatureSpecs.md

-# Artist Feature
+# Artist Search Feature
-This page contains the specs and architecture for the Artist feature.
+This page contains the specs and architecture for the Artist Search feature.

 Also see the [API page](API.md#artist-search) for more details on the data being used for this feature.